johnwesterman/illumio_core/README.md

 The scripts are going to assume you are providing:

-1. An single RPM for PCE Core has been provided
+1. A single RPM for PCE Core has been provided
-2. An single RPM for PCE UI has been provided
+2. A single RPM for PCE UI has been provided
 3. A single VEN Bundle file has been provided if it is desired to be installed.

 Put these files in the current working directory.
 They will be copied to the proper locations on the CentOS host by the copy_files.sh script.
 These files will be used by the setup.sh script that is copied in the root directory of the CentOS host.